At Temple Emanu-El’s Religious School,

 Our program involves parents, students and other members of our school community as stakeholders in its success.
 This means that you play as much of a role in shaping our school’s vision and culture as they influence you.
 We look forward to being your partners in this great endeavor.

-Copies of the 2013-2014 Religious School registration form can be downloaded in either a PDF format or as a Word document.
-All applications received in full (registration form and payment) by July 31, 2013, will receive a $50 discount.
+Copies of the 2016-2017 Religious School registration form can be downloaded in PDF format.
+All applications received in full (registration form and full tuition payment) by July 1, 2016, will receive a $100 discount.
 Questions should be directed to the Religious School.
 PLEASE NOTE: In order to register a student for Religious School, at least one of the student’s legal guardians must be a member of the congregation.

 Learn how to become a Temple member »